Atoms and Molecules Class 9

 d) Atoms combine in fixed ratios to form compounds: One of the key ideas of Dalton's theory is that atoms combine with each other in specific and predictable ratios to create compounds.
 For example, water (H2O) is composed of two hydrogen atoms and one oxygen atom, and this ratio is consistent for all water molecules.

-e) Conservation of mass in chemical reactions: Dalton's theory emphasizes that in a chemical reaction, the total mass of the reactants (the substances being combined) is equal to the total mass of the products (the new substances formed).
+e) Conservation of mass in chemical reactions: Dalton's theory emphasises that in a chemical reaction, the total mass of the reactants (the substances being combined) is equal to the total mass of the products (the new substances formed).
 This principle reflects the idea that atoms are neither created nor destroyed during a chemical reaction; they are rearranged to form new combinations.

 Drawbacks of Dalton's Atomic Theory